Data collection considerations during the COVID-19 pandemic

-This guidance has been drawn up to support producers of official statistics who need to decide when to pause or continue data collections during the coronavirus (COVID-19) pandemic.
+This guidance has been drawn up to support producers of official statistics who need to decide when to pause or continue data collections during the COVID-19 pandemic.

 The Office for Statistics Regulation (OSR) released general guidance for producers on 23 March 2020.
 The OSR guidance covers changes to data collection, statistics production and release, but not in the same detail as the considerations set out here.